20 Family-Friendly Vacation Spots Kids Love (2026)

 - 💰 Looking for the cheapest options?
 See our 15 affordable family vacations under $3,000

-We filtered for three things: kid engagement (do children actively participate, not just tag along?), age range flexibility (does it work for toddlers AND teens, or at least a wide band?), and repeat appeal (do families go back?).
-The 2025 NYU Family Travel Survey gave us hard data — 92% of parents plan to travel with children in the next 12 months, with 62% choosing beaches, 45% theme parks, and 37% national parks.
-Those numbers shaped our categories.
+We filtered on three things, the inverse of our usual Skip-If Filter: kid engagement (do children actively participate, not just tag along?), age range flexibility (does it work for toddlers AND teens, or at least a wide band?), and repeat appeal (do families go back?).
+The 2025 NYU Family Travel Survey gave us hard data — 92% of parents plan to travel with children in the next 12 months, with 62% choosing beaches, 45% theme parks, and 37% national parks (source: NYU SPS Family Travel Survey).
+Those numbers shaped the categories.

 What this list is not: a budget list.
 Our affordable family vacations guide covers that angle with 15 trips under $3,000.
-This guide is about what makes kids light up, regardless of price tag.
+This guide is about what makes kids light up.
 That said, we've included real 2026 cost ranges for every destination so you can plan with your eyes open.

 Theme Park Destinations

-Theme parks consistently rank as the top family vacation type.
-The NYU survey found 45% of families plan theme park trips, and for kids ages 4-12, nothing else comes close to the all-day engagement a well-designed park delivers.
-These four cities offer the deepest theme park experiences in the country.
+Theme parks rank as the top family vacation type — the NYU survey found 45% of families plan one.
+For ages 4–12, nothing else matches the all-day engagement a well-designed park delivers.
+These four cities have the deepest theme-park experiences in the country.

 Orlando, Florida